Log In

 How to Bench Press

-A more detailed description of bench press technique is covered below in the 5 Points of Contact section, but this condensed description will provide a good overview before we get into all the finer points of the move.
+A more detailed description of the bench press technique is covered below in the 5 Points of Contact section, but this condensed description will provide a good overview before we get into all the finer points of the move.

 1. Lie back on a flat bench with a rack, placing your feet flat on the floor.